-There are currently five AISC cross-sector projects relating to the impact of technological advances on the workforce.
-They aim to address common skills needs, minimise duplication and consolidate existing training units.
+Several cross-sector projects have focused on the impact of technological advances on the workforce.
+These projects have sought to address common skills needs, minimise duplication and consolidate existing training units.
 Projects include:

 - looking at developing Digital skills across industries - looking at the workforce skilling implications in relation to the use of Automation, namely robotics, drones and remote operation systems - examining the implications of the major change underway across and within Supply chains due to the impact of automation, robotics, big data and other new technologies - reviewing current and emerging developments in Cyber security_skills, particularly in relation to data confidentiality, protection and privacy, and identify related skills needs shared by multiple industry sectors - the purpose of the Big data project is to provide an evidence-based case and industry support for developing vocational training in big data and big data analytics skills that can be transferable across multiple industries.